-Keep Cystagon capsules where children cannot reach it.
+Keep it where children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place

 If your doctor tells you to stop taking this medicine or the expiry date has passed,

 ask your pharmacist what to do with any medicine that is left over.

-What Cystagon capsules look like
+What Cystagon capsules looks like

-Cystagon 50 mg capsules are white, opaque capsules printed with CYSTA 50 on the body and MYLAN on the cap.
+Cystagon 50 mg capsules are white, opaque capsules printed with "CYSTA 50" on the

-Cystagon 150 mg capsules are white, opaque capsules printed with CYSTAGON 150 on the body and MYLAN on the cap.
+Cystagon 150 mg capsules are white, opaque capsules printed with "CYSTAGON 150" on

-Cystagon capsules contain the following inactive ingredients:
+The capsules contain the following inactive ingredients:

-starch - pregelatinised maize
+pregelatinised maize starch

 sodium lauryl sulfate